SUSTech-EC2021/Assignment1/README.md

 **Project**
 * The folder named ***benchmark*** contains the benchmark functions to be optimised.
 You shouldn't edit it.
 * The folder named ***utils*** contains some useful functions.
 You don't need to edit it.
+* The folder named ***result*** contains the solution files of your algorithm code on each benchmark function for each run.
+After each run, your solution will be automatic stored as file in this folder.
+* The folder named ***res*** contains temporary files.
+You shouldn't edit it.
 * The Matlab file named ***configurations.m*** determines the functions to be tested and optimisation budget.
 You shouldn't edit it.
 * The Matlab file named ***testEA.m*** is used to test your EA.
 You shouldn't edit it.
 * The folder named ***optimisers*** contains your ***EA***.